mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 considered to be an armed small craft of no more than 50 tons and at least Thrust 5.
 However, the Referee might find it useful to extend this definition to cover additional craft.
-For example, a ‘torpedo boat’ might be a 95-ton, Thrust 4 spacecraft but still have a place within the fighter family.
+For example, a ‘torpedo boat' might be a 95-ton, Thrust 4 spacecraft but still have a place within the fighter family.